Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Background

 \subsection{Assume-Guarantee Contracts}

-Contract-based design~\cite{Nuzzo15b, benveniste2018contracts, passerone2019coherent} has emerged as a design paradigm to provide formal support for building complex systems in a modular way by enabling compositional reasoning, step-wise refinement of system requirements, and reuse of pre-designed components.
+Contract-based design has emerged as a design paradigm that provides formal support for building complex systems in a modular way.
+This support facilitates compositional reasoning, step-wise refinement of system requirements, and reuse of pre-designed components~\cite{Nuzzo15b, benveniste2018contracts, passerone2019coherent}.

-A \emph{contract} $\mathcal{C}$ is a triple $(V, A, G)$ where $V$ is a set of system \textit{variables} (including \emph{input} and \emph{output} variables or \emph{ports}), and $A$ and $G$~--~the assumptions and guarantees~--~are sets of behaviors over $V$.
-For simplicity, whenever possible, we drop $V$ from the definition and refer to contracts as pairs of assumptions and guarantees. $A$ expresses the behaviors expected from the environment, while $G$ expresses the behaviors that a component promises under the environment assumptions. \ins{In this paper, behaviors are traces over an alphabet; assumptions and guarantees are sets of behaviors satisfying logic formulas.
-With a slight abuse of notation, whenever there is no confusion, logic formulas are also used to denote the assumptions and guarantees of a contract.}
+An \emph{assume-guarantee contract} (or simply \emph{contract}) $\mathcal{C}$ is a triple $(V, A, G)$, where $V$ is a set of variables, including inputs and outputs (or \emph{ports}), and $A$ (assumptions) and $G$ (guarantees) are sets of behaviors over $V$.
+For simplicity, we often omit $V$ and refer to contracts by their assumptions and guarantees.
+Assumptions $A$ describe the expected behavior from the environment, while guarantees $G$ specify the system's promised behavior under those assumptions.
+Behaviors are represented as traces over an alphabet; assumptions and guarantees are sets of traces that satisfy logical formulas.
+To clarify, we also express assumptions and guarantees using logical formulas.

-An component $E$ is a (valid) environment for a contract $\mathcal{C}$ whenever $E$ and $\mathcal{C}$ are defined over the same set of variables and all the behaviors of $E$ are included in the assumptions of $\mathcal{C}$, i.e., when $|E| \subseteq A$, where $|E|$ is the set of behaviors of $E$.
-A component $M$ is a (valid) implementation of a contract $\mathcal{C}$ whenever $M$ and $\mathcal{C}$ are defined over the same set of variables, and all the behaviors of $M$ are included in the guarantees of $\mathcal{C}$ when considered in the context of the assumptions $A$, i.e., when $|M| \cap A \subseteq G$. \pierl{It may be useful to introduce the satisfaction relation here.
-We need to be careful about the relationship between a component satisfying a contract and a state machine realizing an assume guarantee specification.}

-A contract $\mathcal{C}=(A, G)$ can be placed in saturated form by re-defining its guarantees as $G_{sat} = G \cup \overline{A}$, where $\overline A$ denotes the complement of $A$.
-A contract and its saturated form are semantically equivalent, i.e., they have the same sets of environments and implementations.
-In the rest of the paper, we assume that all the contracts are expressed in saturated form.
-A contract $\mathcal{C}$ is \emph{compatible} if there exists an environment for it, i.e., if and only if $A \neq \emptyset$.
-Similarly, a contract $\mathcal{C}$ is \emph{consistent} if and only if there exists an implementation for it, i.e., if and only if $G \neq \emptyset$.
-We say that a contract is \emph{well-formed} if and only if it is compatible and consistent.
-We detail below the contract operations and relations used in this paper. \nir{Implementation is not defined.
-Isn't it needed to have realizability of $G$ rather than nonemptiness?}